Community Co-production for our Advancing Racial Justice Fund

-The Robertson Trust is seeking Advisors to form a Leadership Group and Decision Making Panel for our upcoming Advancing Racial Justice Fund.
+The Robertson Trust is seeking community members to get involved with the leadership and decision making for the upcoming Advancing Racial Justice Fund.

 The Advancing Racial Justice (ARJ) Fund was created to address the systemic underfunding and exclusion of Black and People of Colour (BPoC)-led organisations in Scotland.

-Co-developed by The Robertson Trust, the Fund has been shaped through a discovery phase, during which we worked closely with people and organisations leading grassroots work by and for Black communities and people of colour in Scotland.
-You can read more about the development of this Fund here.
+The Fund has been codesigned by The Robertson Trust and people and organisations leading grassroots work by and for BPoC in Scotland.
+You can read more about the development of the Fund here

-The Fund will offer multi-year grants of £10,000–£40,000 per year for three years, plus an initial £10,000 for project design.
-The fund supports work rooted in anti-racism, intersectionality, and community leadership with a focus on systemic change.
+The Fund will support anti-racism work that focuses on systemic change.
+It will offer multi-year grants of £10,000–£40,000 per year for three years, plus an initial £10,000 for project design.
 It will be open to registered charities, unconstituted groups and CICs that are BPoC-led with annual incomes under £200,000.

-We are now looking for Advisors to form a Leadership Group and a Decision-Making Panel, both of which will play a central part in guiding the delivery of the ARJ Fund.
+We are now looking for community members to get involved in the Fund as advisors, forming a Leadership Group and a Decision-Making Panel.
+Both of these groups will play a central part in guiding the delivery of the ARJ Fund and helping to ensure that it remains rooted in the lived experiences, priorities, and leadership of BPoC communities in Scotland.

-The closing date for applications is Wednesday, 17th December at 10am.
+The closing date for applications is 9am, Monday 12th January.

-You can read more about each of the projects in the drop down buttons below.
+You can read more about each of groups in the drop down buttons below.

-This group of grassroots community leaders in Scotland will have shared responsibility with The Robertson Trust for strategic decision-making in the fund.
+This group will have shared responsibility with The Robertson Trust for strategic decision-making in the fund.
 The group will play a major part in community outreach and the fund’s learning and evaluation process.

-The Community Leadership Group will not be involved in assessment of applications or funding decisions, which will instead be carried out by staff members and a separate panel of BPoC community members.
+The Leadership Group will not be involved in assessing applications, which will instead be carried out by staff members and a separate decision-making panel.

 The Leadership Group involves: